Mazda MX-5 (NC)

 The Mazda MX-5 (NC) is the third generation of the Mazda MX-5 manufactured from 2005 to 2015.
 At its introduction in 2005, it won the Car of the Year Japan Award and made Car and Driver's 10Best list from 2006 to 2013.

-The NC is the first MX-5 generation to feature a retractable hardtop variant, with its roof being able to fold and unfold in 12 seconds without sacrificing trunk space.
+The NC is the first MX-5 generation to offer a retractable hardtop variant, with its roof able to fold or deploy in 12 seconds without reducing trunk space.

-2006—2008 (NC1)
+2005—2008 (NC1)

-The exterior styling by Yasushi Nakamuta resembled the original design, but unlike the update from NA to NB, which was mostly a nose/tail/interior change, the NC shares no components with the NB, except for the fender-mounted turn signal lights on non-U.S. models, and rear differential internals.
+The NC featured exterior styling by Yasushi Nakamuta sharing no components with the NB, except for the fender-mounted turn signal lights on non-U.S. models, and rear differential internals.
 The chief designer of this model generation was Moray Callum.
 The 2003 Mazda Ibuki concept served as a preview of the new model.
 The suspension changed from a four-wheel double wishbone setup to a front wishbone/rear multilink setup, shared with the Mazda RX-8.
-Technologies including traction control and stability control were added to increase driveability.
+NC models featured traction control and stability control.
 According to Car and Driver, the NC has a skidpad number of 0.90g.

 For the U.S., the engine was the 16-valve, 2.0 L MZR LF-VE DOHC I4, producing 130 kW and 190 Nm of torque coupled to either a 5-speed or a 6-speed manual transmission or 118 kW with the optional 6-speed automatic transmission.
 A limited-slip differential was available with the 6-speed manual option.
 In Australia, the 2.0 L MZR was offered, rated at 118 kW and 188 Nm of torque and the 6-speed manual transmission and LSD are standard.
 In Europe, two engines were offered: the 2.0 L MZR LF-VE rated at 118 kW and 188 Nm of torque, coupled to the 6-speed manual transmission; and a new 1.8 L MZR L8-VE, rated at 94 kW and 167 Nm, coupled to the 5-speed manual transmission.

-A six-speed automatic transmission, with steering wheel mounted paddle shifters, was optional.
+A 6-speed automatic transmission, with steering wheel-mounted paddle shifters, was optional.
 A test by Car and Driver magazine revealed a 0-60 mph time of 6.5 s for the 2.0 L U.S.-spec NC.
 Manufacturer figures for the European-spec model are: 0-100 km/h in 9.4 s for the 1.8 and 7.9 s for the 2.0.
 As of this generation, the car no longer complies with Japanese law's maximum exterior width dimension for the mid-size vehicle tax class, making Japanese buyers liable for additional costs for ownership.